 So, for most crimes, when considering the weight of the contraband, the stems and stalks are not taken into consideration.
 The inert parts of the plant are not included and particularly the fiber is not – most likely an accommodation to industrial hemp, which is still under the genus Cannabis, but has no or very little THC.
 Contrast this definition with the definition contained in the Trafficking law:

 “For the purposes of this section: “Marijuana” means all parts of any plant of the genus Cannabis, whether growing or not.
 The weight of marijuana is its weight when seized or as soon as practicable thereafter.

 Thus, the roots, stalks, stems and everything else will be considered contraband, which of course increases the chances of falling into Trafficking.
 Do not be surprised if no effort is taken to remove dirt and debris when this is being weighed.
 The timing of the weighing is also interesting as it is designed to increase the weight by ‘wet weighing’ the plant.
 This is in stark contrast to the definition of “usable marijuana” which is used for determining the weight of allowable amounts of medicinal marijuana (2.5 ounces) in the State of Nevada.
 That statute NRS 453A.160 defines “usable marijuana” as:

 If you are charged with this offense it is a very serious matter and one that requires the services of an attorney well versed in this field.
-Call The Wright Law Group, P.C., at 702-405-0001 for a free consultation.
+Our attorneys are well versed in drug crimes defense and we stand ready to defend you.
+Call The Wright Law Group, P.C., today at 702-405-0001.
+Our consultations are always free and confidential.